-- Press and hold the Input Selector (or AVR selector) for the main device the remote will be operating until the LED flashes and the remote enters program mode. - 2.
+- Simultaneously press and hold the Input Selector (or AVR selector) for the main device the remote will be operating and the Mute button until the LED flashes and the remote enters program mode. - 2.
 Select the type of punch-through programming. - a) To program volume control punch-through, press the Volume Up Button. - b) To program channel control punch-through, press the Volume Down Button. - c) To program transport control punch-through, press the Play Button. - 3.
 Press the Input Selector (or AVR selector) for the device whose volume, channel or transport controls you would like to be active while operating the device you selected in the first step.
 The LED will flash green to confirm the programming.

-For example, if you wish to watch your TV (programmed into the Video 3 Button) while changing channels using your cable box (Video 2), first press the Video 3 Button until the LED flashes.
-Then press the Volume Down Button, followed by the Video 2 Button.
+For example, if you wish to watch your TV (programmed into the Video 3 button) while changing channels using your cable box (Video 2), you would first press the Video 3 and Mute buttons until the LED flashed.
+You would then press the Play Button, followed by the Video 2 button.